 All images must be uploaded separately in the submission procedure and have a resolution of 300 dpi at the final size.
 Check the resolution of your figure by enlarging it to 150%.
 If the resolution is too low, the image will appear blurry, jagged, or have a stair-stepped effect.

 Please note saving a figure directly as an image file (JPEG, TIF) can greatly affect the resolution of your image.
 To avoid this, one option is to export the file as PDF, then convert it into TIFF or EPS using graphics software.
 EPS files can be uploaded upon acceptance.

 Details of all funding sources must be provided in the funding section of the manuscript including grant numbers, if applicable.

 *The Template Change in Volume 4 Number 2, 2020

-The changing was caused to be a good standard in manuscript that adding some important information for instance :
+The change was caused to be a good standard in the manuscript that adds some important information for instance :

 - Adding History/Info article (Received, Revised, Accepted)